The estimated reading time for this post is 8 minutes

 But, not only will firm contracts and service agreements help you avoid legal issues, your profitability won’t suffer because of bad contracts and related legal and financial problems.

 (c) 2015-2018.
 Dahna M. Chandler for Get Money Moxie, Inc. All rights reserved.
-This article may not be reproduced in whole or in part without express written permission of the author.
+This article may not be reproduced or reposted in whole or in part without express written permission of the author.

 I’m an award-winning finance journalist with marketing expertise and business acumen.
 I offer engagement-generating, personal finance and small business development content writing services to thriving—high growth or established—blogs and media outlets.
 My passion is to help your consumer readers make their dollars make sense and operate their business with growing wealth as their focus.